 A further feature of Hot Swap mode is to store the module's last known address in the T-Con.
-This address is 'assumed' on power-up (if compatible).
-This means that after 502989 - Orbit3 Software manual Issue 40 Page 29 of 110 initial set-up, operating software can be written / modified to be a more flexible and simpler design.
-See FindHotswapped section for more details.
+This address is 'assumed' on power-up (if compatible\\).
+This means that after initial set-up, operating software can be written / modified to be a more flexible and simpler design.
+See the FindHotSwapped section for more details.